NishanthN27/Final-Year/README.md

+Of course.
+I have reviewed your changes and integrated them into the original document, ensuring the initial GitHub README formatting—including markdown for headers, code blocks, and lists—is fully preserved.
+I have also made sure not to shorten or remove any sections you wished to keep.

+Here is the updated document:

+***

 # Multi-Agentic RAG Interview System

-This project is a cloud-hosted mock-interview platform that uses a LangGraph orchestrator to coordinate 9 LLM agents.
+This project is a cloud-hosted mock-interview platform that uses a LangGraph orchestrator to coordinate 10 LLM agents.
 This document contains the complete Phase-1 plan, architecture, and setup instructions.

 ## Getting Started